49ers leave no doubt about status as the NFL's best team with blowout over Cowboys

 — alex (@highlightheaven) October 9, 2023

+After the game, 49ers head coach Kyle Shanahan acknowledged he'd seen the Lions run it earlier in the day, though he said his own team has had it in the playbook for awhile.

-At that point the 49ers led a very good Dallas team 14-0.
+After that touchdown, the 49ers led a very good Dallas team 14-0.
 It would have been 21-0 if not for a rare McCaffrey fumble near the goal line.
-McCaffrey made up for it later by scoring a touchdown in his 14th straight game counting playoffs, extending his team record.
+McCaffrey made up for it later by scoring a touchdown in his 14th straight game, counting playoffs, extending his team record.
 That made the score 21-7.

 The Cowboys are still one of the seven or eight best teams in football.
 Top 10 at worst.
 And they had no chance against the 49ers.
 That's scary.